PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/flutter/README.md

 ### 3: Install dependencies

-Install the flutter dependencies by running the following command:
+Install the Flutter dependencies by running the following command:

 ```sh
 flutter pub get